Managing Instructor Qualification Records

 - Type: Initial, Recurrent, FIRC, or Other

-- Aircraft (M/M): Required for regular instructors; shows N/A for chiefs
+- Aircraft (M/M): Required for regular instructors.
+Shows N/A for chiefs and assistant chiefs

-- Administered By: Dropdown grouped by role—FAA option plus qualified personnel (Chiefs and Assistant Chiefs) from your organization
+- Administered By: Select who administered the check.
+Options are grouped by role—FAA is listed separately, followed by qualified personnel (chiefs and assistant chiefs) from your organization

 - Notes: Optional additional details